 Fig. 26a.
-Plot of the scattergram of chi-residuals, χ_i , vs dose, D_i , for the Target theory model, $m_i = \beta_0[1-(1-e^B I^{-1})^i)\beta_2]$ of the masse bone marrow stem cell survival data.
-Note the absence of serial correlation, and hence of any 'pattern', in the plot suggesting that the model has captured all of the information on dose-response that the model has captured all of the information on dose-response that the rival Target model provides a rather better fit to these data than does the received LQ model.
-This is consistent with the evidence of the comparison of the respective chi-squared statistics $\chi^2 = \Sigma \chi_i^2$: 7.597 vs 8.138.
+Plot of the scattergram of chi-residuals, χ_i , vs dose, D_i , for the Target theory model, $m_i = \beta_0[1-(1-e^\beta 1^D)^i]\beta_2]$ of the mouse bone marrow stem cell survival data.
+Note the absence of serial correlation, and hence of any "pattern", in the plot suggesting that the model has captured ell of the information on dose-response that is present in the data.
+Moreover, none of the $\chi_i > 2.0$.
+This suggests that the rival Target model provides a rather better fit to these data than does the received LQ model.
+This is consistent with the evidence of the comparison of the respective chi-squared statistics $\chi^2 = \Sigma \chi_i^{-2}$: 7.597 vs 8.138.
 For both df = 4.

-Fig. 26b.
-Plot of the scattergram of chi-residuals, χ_i , vs dose, D_i , for the Target theory model, $m_i = \beta_0[I-(1-e^{\beta_1}D_i)^{\beta_2}]$ of the rathone marrow stem cell survival data.
+Fig. 25b.
+Plot of the scattergram of chi-residuals, χ_i , vs dose, D_i , for the Target theory model, $m_i = \beta_0[1-(1-e^\beta 1^D)]^2/2]$ of the ratbone marrow stem cell survival data.
 Note the absence of serial correlation and hence of pattern in the distribution.
 Moreover, none of the $\chi_i > 2.0$.
 This suggests that the rival Target model provides a better fit to these data than does the received LQ model.
-This is consistent with the evidence of the comparison of the respective aggregate (chi-squared) statistics $\chi^2 = \Sigma \chi_i^2$: 6.714 vs 13.214.
-For both models the number of degrees of freedom, df = 6.
+This is consistent with the evidence of the comparison of the respective approach (chi-squared) statistics $\chi^2 = \Sigma \chi_i^2 \cdot 6.714$ vs 13.214.
+For both models the number of degrees of freedom, df = 5.

 Nelder (1968) and McCullagh and Nelder (1983) have cited invariance of the parameter vector of a model, that is, parameters that do not change as external conditions change as a criterion of its validity.
-And Box, Hunter and Hunter, 1978 have remarked that, "... in an adequate model, constants stay constant when variables are varied."
+And Box, Hunter and Hunter, 1978 have remarked that, " in an adequate model, constants stay constant when variables are varied."
 Therefore, it is important to note that it can be shown that (for the two data sets examined) the parameters β_1 and β_2 of the Target model are relatively invariant between the two species, rat and mouse, whereas the parameters β_1 and β_2 of the cognate LQ models are not.
-Thus, on the criteria of concaviance and invariance the Target model is the model of choice - for these data.
+Thus, on the criteria of concordance and invariance the Target model is the model of choice - for these data.
 N.B.: The validity of between-species extrapolations of any dose-response information cannot be assumed without checking even for two closely-related species.
-For example, "Of 392 chemicals in our data base assas in both rats and mice, 226 were carcinogens in selection to the rat or vice versa.
+For example, "Of 392 chemicals in our data base tested in both rats and mice, 226 were carcinogens in at least one test, but 96 of those were positive in the mouse and negative in the rat or vice versa.
 This discordance occurs despite the fact that rats and mice are very closely related ..."
 (Ames, 1987).

-α/β can readily distinguish the more from the lass "curvy" survival curve either, since the curvature of the survival curve for $\alpha/\beta=8.9$ (curve Ik_s) is obviously much greater than that for $\alpha/\beta=8.0$.
+α/β can readily distinguish the more from the less "curvy" survival curve either, since the curvature of the survival curve for $\alpha/\beta=8.9$ (curve $1k_s$) is obviously much greater than that for $\alpha/\beta=8.0$.
 But two basic ontological tenets of the LQ hypothesis are that the α/β ratio can be used to a) discriminate between (early and late) radiation responses and b) discriminate the more from the less "curvy" survival curves, as remarked above.